cibboy/TraktToGcal/README.txt

 -- PREREQUISITES --
 In order to work, the application requires the following:
-1) a trakt.tv account with public access to information
+1) a trakt.tv account with public access to information (if you want to keep your data private on trakt, you need to specify you account password or hash)
 2) a Google account
 3) a Google Developer Key with access grant to Google Calendar
 4) [Optional] a dedicated calendar on Google Calendar, possibly with default notifications